Sprayxe/valorant.js/README.md

 # valorant.js
-## An API Wrapper for valorant with oauth support (now implemented)
+## An API Wrapper for valorant with oauth support
 ### Warning: This lib is currently in development.
 Some bugs can occur!

 ## V1.0.5